 Pros of a built-up roof

-Safety - If you have lots of foot traffic or mechanical systems on your roof, BURs make it safer for maintenance staff to walk around.
-Foot traction is superior to other roofing options.
+Safety - If you have lots of foot traffic or mechanical systems on your roof, BURs make it safer for maintenance staff to walk around as foot traction is superior to other roofing options.

 If a neighboring structure is on fire, there’s a low chance a BUR will catch fire.
-The top layer of built-up roofs is made from several layers of rocks and is less likely to catch fire.
+The top layer of built-up roofs is made from several layers of rocks, so it’s less likely to catch fire.

-Longevity - Each layer of material you add to your built-up roof will extend its life by about 5 years.
-With 5 layers of fabric, you can expect to get about 25 years of longevity.
+Longevity - Each layer of material you add to your built-up roof will extend its life by about 5 years, and since BURs require 5 layers, you can expect to get about 20 to 30 years of longevity.

 Strong seal - Since the roofing material is layered over itself, there are no seams to worry about being sealed with a torch or glued down.
 That means a strong seal you can trust.